KaygusuzAbdal/remote-access-tool/README.md

 python3 listener.py
 ```

-After these, you have to get your victim to run the executable file.
+After these, you have to bait your victim to run the executable file.
 When you do it, executable will hide itself and still be working if victim restart his computer.